mozilla/version-control-tools/docs/hgmo/pushlog.rst

 data.
 For example, you may wish to perform processing of new commits as they arrive.

-In the ideal world, we would expose a notification service to enable near real-time consumption of this data.
-Until that service is built, clients will have to resort to polling the pushlog.
-Furthermore, the pushlog only exposes data for 1 repository at a time.
-If you are interested in consuming data for multiple repositories, you'll need to query each repository/pushlog separately.
+Before you consider using the pushlog for this, you should consider the :ref:`change notification services <hgmo_notification>` on hg.mozilla.org instead.
+If those aren't sufficient, you should request one that is.

-When implementing agents that consume pushlog data, please keep in mind the following best practices:
+If you must consume the pushlog for monitoring for new pushes, you will need to periodically poll each repository separately.
+The following best practices should be used:

 1. Query by push ID, not by changeset or date.
 2. Always specify a ``startID`` and ``endID``.